zeek/time-machine/doc/howto.rst

 support the subscribe flag, other indexes will silently ignore the flag.
-When mem_only is specified, only the index entries stored in RAM are searched and only packets from the memomry ringbuffer are returned.
+When mem_only is specified, only the index entries stored in RAM are searched and only packets from the memory ringbuffer are returned.
 The timestamps enable one, to specify a timespan.
 Only packets falling in this timespan will be returned. timestamps and mem_only can be combined.
-The result will be the intersection of both (i.e. only packets from memory, that fall into the specified timefragme).
+The result will be the intersection of both (i.e. only packets from memory, that fall into the specified timeframe).
 The timespan has not been tested extensively.

 Examples::